Irish anti-immigration protests: Drimnagh protests

 On 3 January 2023, a protest occurred outside Our Lady of Mercy Secondary School in Drimnagh.
 Between 23 December and 3 January, Ukrainian refugees stayed in the building while it was empty during the Christmas holidays.
 Protesters mistakenly believed the occupancy to be permanent, and that schoolchildren would be unable to return to it.
 The Ukrainians had already left when the protest began at 7 p.m. and protesters began chanting at cleaning staff entering the building, mistaking them for Ukrainians.
 The protest led to one woman being arrested and charged on public order offences.
 Further protests occurred on the evening of 4 January, and the morning of 5 January as schoolchildren re-entered the building as planned.
-In the aftermath, a "Drimnagh for All" counter-group was setup by the local community.
+In the aftermath, a "Drimnagh for All" counter-group was set up by the local community.

 Ballymun protests

 On 8 January 2023, there were protests outside a Travelodge hotel in Ballymun, Dublin housing 221 International Protection seekers.
 There were also protests at a local school where the asylum seekers were previously housed.
 The protests were condemned by the Lord Mayor of Dublin, Caroline Conroy, who told Today with Claire Burne that there were leaflets distributed to houses and "quite visual" banners at the protests.
 She also mentioned that "so much work has gone into Ballymun", mentioning public opinion about the suburb which she says seems to have been "destroyed".
-Protestors blocked the M50 for about an hour, as well as others blocking Ballymun Road and Santry Avenue with sulkies.
+Protesters blocked the M50 for about an hour, as well as others blocking Ballymun Road and Santry Avenue with sulkies.
 Local councillors, schools, and other groups were due to have a meeting the day after.

+Paul Browne of the Ballymun Family Resource Centre said that the protests ended almost as suddenly as they started, but The Irish Times reported that there is still fear around the safety of women and children because of rumours such as African men taking pictures of girls at schools and an increase of antisocial behavior, but a Ballymun Garda spokesman said in relation to these rumours that the reports do not show this.

-Local and former county footballer Philly McMahon called the protests "disappointing" and the Minister for Housing, Darragh O'Brien told RTÉ News that protestors have a right to protest but "do not have a right to intimidate people".
+Local and former county footballer Philly McMahon called the protests "disappointing" and the Minister for Housing, Darragh O'Brien told RTÉ News that protesters have a right to protest but "do not have a right to intimidate people".
 The Minister for Justice also described the protests as intimidation and a spokesperson for the DCEDIY condemned the protests as well.
 Lucky Khambule, the co-founder of the Movement of Asylum Seekers in Ireland, told Morning Ireland that witnesses were "scared" and reported that children 12–13 years old were involved in the protest.